JulioMelo-Classes/trabalho-1-vitorsinedino/README.md

 ## Compilation

-1. In terminal "cd" into the project folder, after that writes the command
+1. In terminal "cd" into the project folder, after that write the command

 ```bash
 g++ -Wall -std=c++11 game.cpp KenoBet.cpp -o game